 c.
-After the first aircraft is U.S. certificated, the geographically responsible directorate will amend the TCDS to list the required MCAIs (formerly found on the responsible directorate's listing).
+After the first aircraft is U.S. certificated, the geographically responsible certification branch will amend the TCDS to list the required MCAIs.
 Compliance must be shown before subsequent aircraft can be found to be in a condition for safe operation and issued an airworthiness certificate.
-The directorate will issue ADs for any subsequent MCAIs that meet the required criteria for corrective action and will not issue any retroactive ADs for any MCAIs listed as effective before the first aircraft being certificated.
+The certification branch will issue ADs for any subsequent MCAIs that meet the required criteria for corrective action and will not issue any retroactive ADs for any MCAIs listed as effective before the first aircraft being certificated.